The Role of OLAMIP in Production Agentic Systems

 4. Planning and reasoning

-5. Execution of actions
+5. Execution

 Without OLAMIP, steps 2 and 3 rely heavily on heuristic inference.
 With OLAMIP, they become deterministic.